oxigraph/oxrdflib/README.md

 Oxigraph store can be used as drop-in replacement of the rdflib default one.
 It support context but not formulas.
 Transaction support is not implemented yet.

-SPARQL query evaluation is done by pyoxigraph instead of rdflib if the Oxigraph store is used.
+SPARQL query and update evaluation is done by pyoxigraph instead of rdflib if the Oxigraph store is used.
-SPARQL update evaluation is still done using rdflib because of [a limitation in rdflib context management](https://github.com/RDFLib/rdflib/issues/1396).
+SPARQL update evaluation on `Graph` and `ConjunctiveGraph` is still done using rdflib because of [a limitation in rdflib context management](https://github.com/RDFLib/rdflib/issues/1396).

 Oxrdflib is [available on Pypi](https://pypi.org/project/oxrdflib/) and installable with:
 ```bash